gongminmin/ImpulseDrive/Doc/PowerModule.md

 ## DC Power Source

 The first part is a 12V DC power source.
-Currently a ATX power supply unit from an old computer is used.
+Currently an ATX power supply unit from an old computer is used.
 Along with a board to turn the power unit on and off.
 It's easy to find these pieces online.
 It'll be replaced by a 12V battery in the future.

 ![PSU Photo](Img/PsuPhoto.jpg)